prominenceai/deepstream-services-library/docs/overview.md

 Nvidia's GStreamer Inference Engines (GIEs), using pre-trained models, classify data to “infer” a result; person, dog, car?.
 A Pipeline may have at most one Primary Inference Engine (PGIE) - with a specified set of classification labels to infer-with - and multiple Secondary Inference Engines (SGIEs) that can Infer-on the output of either the Primary or other Secondary GIEs.
 Although optional, a Primary Inference Engine is required when adding a Multi-Object Tracker, Secondary Inference Engines, or On-Screen-Display to a Pipeline.

 After creation, GIEs can be updated to:
-* Use a new model-engine, config file,  inference interval, and for Secondary GIEs, the GIE to infer on
+* Use a new model-engine, config file and/or inference interval, and for Secondary GIEs the GIE to infer on.
-* To enable/disable output of bounding-box frame and label data to text file in KITTI format for [evaluating object detection](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark)
+* To enable/disable output of bounding-box frame and label data to text file in KITTI format for [evaluating object detection](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark).
 * To enable/disable output of raw layer information to binary file.

 With Primary GIEs, applications can:
-* add/remove `batch-meta-handler` callback functions [see below](#batch-meta-hanler callback services)
+* add/remove `batch-meta-handler` callback functions [see below](#batch-meta-handler-callback-functions)
 * enable/disable raw layer-info output to binary file, one file per layer, per frame.

 See the [Primary and Secondary GIE API](/docs/api-gie.md) reference section for more information.